deepakshrma/30-seconds-of-typescript/README.md

 # 30-seconds-of-typescript

 This repo is highly inspired by [30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code).
 I am converting all JS to Typescript so that it can be used for both Typescript and deno.
+It has utility function like lodash can be used and anywhere with simplicity.

 **Note:** I am refactoring code and fixing bug along with conversion.